All Episodes

 They're going to ask questions.

-Why did you care about Farah violations?
+Why did you care about FARA violations?

-Weisman, who in the book License to Lie literally lays out all the times that there's exculpatory information that in fact is ignored.
+Why did you allow Weissman to hire this abusively biased team, Weissman, who in the book License to Lie literally lays out all the times that there's exculpatory information that, in fact, is ignored, and that's he becomes Andrew Weissman becomes Mueller's pitbull.

 Okay, that has to be answered.

-Why do you care about Farrah violations?
+Why do you care about FARA violations?

 Why do you care about taxi medallions?

-But you don't care about, let's see, a phony Russian dossier that was leaked and disseminated to the American people before the election to impact the outcome of the election by the same people that exonerated Hillary before they investigated Hillary so that the favored candidate would survive as a candidate and not be charged with the espionage act and for what was real obstruction of justice, that would be subpoenaed emails deleted, bleach bit, hammers, devices, sim cards removed, etc.
+Why do you care about taxes and loan applications, but you don't care about, let's see, a phony Russian dossier that was leaked and disseminated to the American people before the election to impact the outcome of the election by the same people that exonerated Hillary before they investigated Hillary so that the favored candidate would survive as a candidate and not be charged with the Espionage Act and for what was real obstruction of justice.

 So all these questions get to be asked in the process.

-Well, why did you not see that there was a warranted investigation into premeditated conspiracy to commit fraud on a Pfizer court for the purposes of spying on the opposition party candidate with the very bulk of information in the application coming directly from Russia that are unverified and uncorroborated and we now know unverifiable.
+Well, why did you not see that there was a warranted investigation into premeditated conspiracy to commit fraud on a FISA court for the purposes of spying on the opposition party candidate with the very bulk of information in the application coming directly from Russia that are unverified and uncorroborated and we now know unverifiable.

 How did you miss that aspect of the investigation?